Feature story

 Mainstream Newspapers that contribute to both hard and soft news.
 Both informational and for entertainment purposes.

-A feature story is a piece of non-fiction writing about news covering a single topic in detail.
-A feature story is a type of soft news, primarily focused on entertainment rather than a higher level of professionalism.
+A feature story, feature article, or feature piece is a piece of non-fiction writing about news covering a single topic in detail.
+It is a type of soft news, primarily focused on entertainment rather than a higher level of professionalism.
 The main subtypes are the news feature and the human-interest story.